Cincinnati and Lake Erie Railroad: Overnight freight delivery

 C&LE management turned the numerous and prior legacy regional mid 1920s interurban companies' trolley-freight feeble operations into an efficient, high-speed, freight carrier.
 With the cooperation of neighboring interurbans in Indiana and northern Ohio, it guaranteed next-morning freight delivery to major cities throughout Ohio, Indiana, and Michigan.
 The C&LE’s nightly runs between Cincinnati and Cleveland made it the longest and probably the fastest regional interurban freight carrier in America.
 To improve freight business, the C&LE guaranteed 5pm 8am overnight 178 mile delivery between Cincinnati to Cleveland, a service that conventional steam railroads could not provide.
 This enabled the C&LE to secure considerable new business, notably that of a Frigidaire plant near Dayton which had the C&LE construct loading tracks directly into their factory.
-This freight service operating at night had the additional benefit of not interfering with the daytime operation of the new, fast "Red Devil" passenger interurbans.
+Conway stated that in 1936 that 10 million pounds of freight were interchanged monthly at Toledo.
+The freight service operating at night had the additional benefit of not interfering with the daytime operation of the new, fast "Red Devil" passenger interurbans.
 The C&LE also established interchange freight rates with some steam railroads, a rarity for an interurban.

+Freight train damage to city streets

 The expanded freight business created tension with local municipalities who did not want freight motors towing multiple freight cars on city streets mixing with automobiles and pedestrians and damaging pavement.
 There was substantial street damage in both Springfield and Dayton.
 Springfield sued the C&LE for damages to its brick streets and won, but the railroad was unable to pay or repair the damage it was so broke.

+Wrecks

 The C&LE did not employ protective block signaling on its railway due to the cost of installation.
 It relied on a system of train orders, and train orders have the danger of a motorman not paying attention to where he is scheduled to meet an opposing train.
 The C&LE experienced several head-on wrecks due to this.
 One in 1932 near Hamilton, and another in 1934 near Springfield, Ohio.
 There were fatalities.
 The costs to settle bodily injury and death claims combined with the serious damage to the Red Devils exceeded the cost of installing block signals had this been done in 1930.

+Interurban bridge

+A 1908 constructed reinforced concrete seven arch quarter mile long bridge was built (and still exists though in poor condition) at Waterville near Toledo over the Maumee River which the C&LE used on its route north from Lima to Toledo.